alloba/book-of-hours-notes/skills-and-languages/Vak.md

 ## Description
 Vak

-Before gods arose from blood, before ever ape stood upright, this was the language heard in the House of the Sun....
+Before gods arose from blood, before ever ape stood upright, this was the language heard in the [[world-at-large/The Mansus|House of the Sun]]....
 'I am Vak,' the Peacock Door boasted, 'both the tongue and the Goddess.
 I am the only entrance into secret light.
 I was worshipped before you upright apes, and I will be still when all of you are ugly ash.
 Listen, and I will prove it.
 ## Tree of Wisdom Entries
 ### Birdsong I
 An Opportunity